Rosena Allin-Khan: Medical career

 After qualifying as a doctor, Allin-Khan worked at the Royal London and Homerton Hospitals.
 She also completed a Master's degree in public health.
 Following this, she worked as a humanitarian aid doctor in Gaza and Israel, Africa, and Asia.

 Prior to her election to the House of Commons, she worked as a junior doctor in the accident and emergency department at St George's Hospital in Tooting.
-In addition to her parliamentary and ministerial work, Allin-Khan continues to work occasional shifts at St George's Hospital during parliamentary recesses.
+In addition to her parliamentary work, Allin-Khan continues to work occasional shifts at St George's Hospital during parliamentary recesses.

 Political career

 Allin-Khan's work in public health also led her to become active in local politics.
 She was elected as a councillor on Wandsworth Council for Bedford Ward in Balham, serving from 2014 to 2018.
 She served as deputy leader of the council's Labour group.

 Allin-Khan was selected as the Labour Party candidate for the Tooting constituency, after the seat became vacant in May 2016; the sitting MP, Sadiq Khan, had resigned after he had won that year's London mayoral election.

 Allin-Khan's by-election campaign emphasised her local, working-class roots and Polish-Pakistani ancestry.
 When the election results were announced, Allin-Khan read a tribute to Jo Cox, the Labour MP for Batley and Spen who was murdered on the day of the by-election.

 She campaigned to remain in the EU during the 2016 Brexit referendum, and later campaigned with the same position for a second referendum on the issue.

 In October 2016, Allin-Khan was appointed Shadow Minister for Sport.
 While in this position, she pledged to introduce safe standing at football matches in the UK from the 2020/21 season, if Labour won the next election.
 She further campaigned to have England's semi-final match against Croatia during the 2018 World Cup to be shown on big screens in public.
 She said that the St George's Flag had become associated with the far-right, and was pleased that the success of England in the World Cup had helped reclaim the flag for the wider population.

 Allin-Khan retained her seat in the 2017 general election and the 2019 general elections.
 She received a higher number of votes in the first of these elections, strengthening her position, but falling back slightly in the 2019 election.